 Efthymiou et al (2015) Rescue of an in vitro neuron phenotype identified in Niemann-Pick disease, type C1 induced pluripotent stem cell-derived neurons by modulating the WNT pathway and calcium signaling.
 J Neurosci 4 230 PMID: 25637190

 Do you know of a great paper that uses Curcumin from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for Curcumin